Kylee Guy still determined to get justice for husband Scott Guy's murder

 She said she couldn't believe it for the first five days.

-"I just kept thinking this is not real ...
+"I just kept thinking this is not real.
 I just couldn't handle it."

-Ten years on and Kylee, who was heavily pregnant with their second son at the time, says she's not the same person.
+Ten years on, Kylee says she's not the same person.

-When asked what kind of father he was, she said he was "over the top, just obsessed with Hunter".
+When asked what kind of father Scott was, she said: "Over the top, just obsessed with Hunter".

 "He just loved him to bits.
 He was an amazing dad."